 Lawrence Man has the Right Chemistry for Lab Science

 Luis Robles was just a little boy when he told his parents he wanted to be a scientist.
-On Saturday, May 18, he moved another step closer to that vision when he accepted his associate degree in laboratory science during Northern Essex’s 57th Commencement Ceremony.
+Last May, he moved another step closer to that vision when he accepted his associate degree in laboratory science during Northern Essex’s 57th Commencement Ceremony.

 Admittedly the road to his degree has been circuitous.
 The 26-year-old Lawrence resident was raised on the U.S. Virgin Island of St. Croix until he was 14 when he moved to Pennsylvania with his mom.
 After just one year, he returned to the islands, settling in St. Thomas for a year.
 By the time he reached the 12th grade, he moved to New Jersey with his sister.
 Although he enrolled in the local community college following high school graduation, a summer trip to visit his dad who was in failing health and subsequently passed away, turned into an indefinite stay.